 Click here for the Russell Group webpage for more details.

 We also aim to support every student who wishes to apply for Cambridge and Oxford through application help, interview practice and fortnightly meetings with the ‘Oxbridge group’.

 At Newman we have a dedicated member of our team, Ms Palmiero who offers careers education, information, advice and guidance to students who wish to discuss their options post-sixth form.
-This includes but is not limited to:
+This includes:

 - CV Advice

 - Meeting with employers, to ensure that she has the most up-to-date information on the job market.

 As well as conventions, Ms Palmiero arranges trips to universities as well as residentials.
 Recent examples include an engineering residential at Imperial College London and a Medilink residential which were both paid for by the college.